 In this memoir/essay collection, Lord takes readers along as she journeys among salmon, sea lions, geese, moose, bears, glaciers, and indigenous languages and ultimately into a new understanding, beyond geographical borders, of our intricate and intimate connections to the natural world. - read more -

 The above panoramic was taken by Irene Owsley in Harriman Fjord, Alaska this past summer.
 (That's Nancy in the small boat at far right.)
 Nancy and Irene were participating in an artists residency program called Voices of the Wilderness.
-An exhibit featuring its art opens March 7 at the Sitka National Historical Park and will travel to six other Alaska venues in 2014, the 50th anniversary of the Wilderness Act.
+An exhibit featuring its art opened in March at the Sitka National Historical Park and will travel to six other Alaska venues in 2014, the 50th anniversary of the Wilderness Act.

 What does Earth ask of us?
 See Nancy's response at the Center for Humans and Nature (which is a terrific site).